Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 aws iam attach-role-policy --role-name sh-c8-discovery --policy-arn=arn:aws:iam::$account_id:policy/sh-c8-discovery-policy
 ```

+> **Note**
+> If you want to discover more aws accounts, you have to repeat all steps for each account.

 ## Step 6: Install the C8 Helm Chart

 ### Step 6.1: Add Configure8 Chart Repository